Uanela/arkos/packages/docs/docs/guide/request-query-parameters.md

 - All query parameters are securely parsed
 - Unexpected parameters are safely filtered
 - The system prevents potential injection attacks
-- Supports complex querying with minimal to no performance overhead
+- Supports complex querying with minimal performance overhead

 ## Supported Query Parameters

 - `search`: Full-text search across string fields
-- everything goes in `where prisma query`
+- All Prisma filter operators go in `where` clause
 - `sort`: Multi-field sorting
 - `page`, `limit`: Pagination
-- `fields`: Fields selecting, adding and removing
+- `fields`: Field selecting, adding, and removing
-- `filterMode`: Logical operator control
+- `filterMode`: Logical operator control (`OR` or `AND`)
-- `prismaQueryOptions`: Raw Prisma query extension
+- `prismaQueryOptions`: Raw Prisma query extension (disabled by default)

 ## Best Practices

+1. **Always validate query parameters** using the validation configuration
-1. Always use filtering for precise data retrieval
+2. Use filtering for precise data retrieval
-2. Leverage search for flexible content finding
+3. Leverage search for flexible content finding
-3. Use pagination to manage large datasets
+4. Use pagination to manage large datasets
-4. Select only required fields to optimize performance
+5. Select only required fields to optimize performance
+6. Choose between bracket notation or Django-style based on your preference
+7. Avoid enabling `allowDangerousPrismaQueryOptions` in production